equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 You are trying to make your application as understandable as possible.
 Help others to understand application communication.

-> one of the biggest values of microservices is that their are "independent" of each other.
+> one of the biggest values of microservices is that they are "independent" of each other.
 You should be able to work
 > on microservice A without the need of how microservice B is
 > implemented.
 They just share a common contract of communication.